Skip to content

 If your system does not support python 3.9, you can use a tool like pyenv or uv to install a newer python version.

-On Windows, just download the latest Windows executable (file named panoramax_cli-win-amd64.exe) and open a shell in the download directory (you can do that by typing cmd in the explorer opened in the directory).
+On Windows, just download the latest Windows executable and open a shell in the download directory (you can do that by typing cmd in the explorer opened in the directory).

 Then, simply run: